 Unfortunately, Sheila’s house ended up bring filled with the very things she fought so hard to prevent.
 Often, after a fall or hospital visit it is a requirement to fit adaptations to allow someone to return home, this is exactly what happened to Sheila.

 She came home to find the plastic, ugly grab rails outside her

 front door and in her bathroom, and as much as she was

 pleased to be home she was devastated that she had to

 compromise her standards and her dignity to do it.

-She struggles a lot more to move around now, to go out as much
+She struggled a lot more to move around now, to go out as much

-as she would like, so spends a lot of time in her home and she
+as she would have liked, so spent a lot of time in her home and she

-She wants a better option, and she deserves it.
+She wanted a better option, and she deserved it.

 So, we embarked upon a mission to design Sheila, and the millions of others who are suffering from such limited options when it comes to adapting their homes, products that people can be proud of.